peterkappus/hugo-pk/content/blog/align-remote-teams-with-a-virtual-okr-festival/index.md

 This is where alignment happens.

 Channeling the spirit of an "[unconference](https://en.wikipedia.org/wiki/Unconference)" or an actual music festival, the OKR Festival offers multiple venues where anyone who is interested can hear about OKRs and ask questions to challenge, clarify, or refine those OKRs.
-Unlike a formla show & tell, people can drop in or out whenever they like and join any session for as much or as little as they want.
+Unlike a formula show & tell, people can drop in or out whenever they like and join any session for as much or as little as they want.

 ## When to run the OKR Festival?
 It’s best to run the OKR festival after teams have closed their current OKRs and captured their “lessons learned” and after they’ve had a chance to draft some early OKRs for the next quarter but before teams have done too many check-ins and feel too invested in the OKRs.
 Do it while the clay is still soft, usually right around the start of the quarter.